Family, Children & Education

-If you are in a same-sex relationship and would like to get hitched in Britain, same-sex marriage in the UK used to be impossible.
+If you are in a same-sex relationship and would like to get hitched in the United Kingdom, same-sex marriage used to be impossible.
 For this reason, the Civil Partnership Act of 2004 was passed.
 It applies to the entire UK, allowing gay and lesbian couples to enter into a civil partnership.
 In most aspects, though not in all, a civil partnership is similar to a secular heterosexual marriage in the UK.

 If you have British citizenship or are a citizen from a country within the European Economic Area (including Switzerland) who is currently residing in the UK, preparing your wedding is not that difficult.
 Just take the following steps prior to your civil partnership ceremony or marriage in the UK.

 Please make sure that all the legal requirements for a binding marriage in the UK (or a civil partnership) apply to you:

 - You and your partner should be 18 years of age or older.